s-gv/avr-ntsc/README.md

 - Load the binary in `bin/NTSC_mega16.hex` to the flash memory of the Atmega16 in the schematic
 - Program the CKOPT fuse to enable full-swing crystal oscillator (make CKOPT=0.
 See the Makefile for suggested fuse bits)
 - Connect the composite video cable to the TV (best viewed on a CRT TV)
-- A color palette like the one in `figures/ntsc_mega16_color_palette.png` should be visible on the TV
+- A color palette should be visible on the TV (See `photos/` for snapshots)

 If you make changes to the source, run `make` in the project root to re-compile the source.
 The binary file in `bin/` will be updated.